 We recently introduced our readers to The Commons, a Charleston-based shop selling responsibly produced, American-made goods for the home.
 Founders Erin Reitz and Kerry Speake curate a careful selection of high-quality, hand-crafted products.

 In 2015, Erin and Kerry launched a partnership with STARworks, a non-profit from Star, North Carolina, that focuses on supporting the local economy through art and craft.
 Their collaboration produces a tableware line that includes hand-blown glassware and wheel-thrown ceramic pieces.
-The process by which these pieces are made is pretty incredible and is featured in videos on The Commons website.

 During the summer of 2016, Erin joined our design team here at Alabama Chanin (in addition to her duties at The Commons).
 Her philosophies and beliefs in supporting American-made craft fit perfectly with our company’s ethos.
 Our alignment on design and collaborative practices has made for a great working relationship.